stdChang/stdChang/README.md

 📫 You can reach me at **steven.chang878@gmail.com**

-👹 Fun fact **I completed my Japanese minor with a cultural research paper on folklore in the game series, Monster Hunter**.
+👹 Fun fact **I completed my Japanese minor with a cultural research paper on folklore from the game series, Monster Hunter**.

 <br></br>